Cynthia V. Catchings, LCSW-S, MSSW, CFTP, CLYL holds Bachelor of Arts in Psychology and a Master’s Degree in Clinical Social Work-Psychotherapy.

 She has taught French, Spanish, and English as a second language for over 15 years, enriching the lives of many children, teenagers, and adults.
 By doing this, she has ensured that the dignity and worth of each person is respected, no matter where they come from.
-She is currently an Adjunct Professor at the University of Texas-RGV, where she teaches human behavior and policy.
+She is currently an Adjunct Professor at the University of Texas-RGV, where she teaches both in the bachelors and the Masters programs.

 Cynthia has conducted ethnographic research in over 30 countries including France, Greece, Turkey, Thailand, and India among others; with non-governmental organizations (NGOs) and domestic violence programs being her main targets of study.
 The importance of human relationships and sharing information is what continues driving her to cross international boundaries to bring back to her community.

-Cynthia currently has served as Chair of the RGV Human Trafficking Coalition, Co-Chair of the Hidalgo County Domestic Violence Coalition, Co-Chair of the Cameron County Domestic Violence Coalition, and as a member of the NASW-LRGV Steering Committee and the UTRGV Social Work Advisory Committee.
-She is also a former Board Member of the Texas Association Against Sexual Assault and current Board Member of the National Association of Social Workers, Texas Chapter, representing the Valley with integrity all over the State, and Secretary/ Vice-President of Membership of the Border Patrol Agent Family Network.
+Cynthia has served as the Chair of the RGV Human Trafficking Coalition, Co-Chair of the Hidalgo County Domestic Violence Coalition, Co-Chair of the Cameron County Domestic Violence Coalition, and as a member of the NASW-LRGV Steering Committee and the UTRGV Social Work Advisory Committee.
+She is also a former Board Member of the Texas Association Against Sexual Assault.

 Currently, she is a Board Member of the National Association of Social Workers, Texas Chapter, and the TPACE Board Representative of NASW-TX, representing her community with integrity all over the State.